Ngannou keeps belt, Figueiredo reclaims title at UFC 270

 The judges gave it to Figueiredo by a narrow margin — but he doesn't think this rivalry is finished.

-“I’m ready for a fourth fight against Brandon in Mexico,” Figueiredo said.
+“I’m ready for a fourth fight against Brandon in Mexico,” said Figueiredo, who later said he would also do the fight in Brazil or in the U.S.

 With a fiery red stripe painted into his bleached-blond hair, Figueiredo came out with a strong first round at Honda Center, hurting the champ both with kicks and quick hands.
 They had several thrilling standup exchanges in the third round, each getting hurt and recovering — and Figueiredo sent Moreno crashing to the canvas with a right hand to the temple with about 8 seconds left in the round.